 For several years, the organization has been working in partnership with UNHCR and others to offer protection and assistance to refugees and asylum seekers in Ghana.
 With many years of accumulated experience in handling refugee situations, the Council is capable of achieving expected outcome of projects.

-The Christian Council of Ghana provides mainly, healthcare, shelter support and educational assistance to refugees in rural and semi- rural areas as well as refugees and asylum seekers in the urban areas.
+The Christian Council of Ghana currently provides mainly, healthcare, shelter support and educational assistance to refugees and asylum seekers in the urban areas.
 CCG collaborates with stakeholders such as the Ghana Education Service (GES), Ghana Health Service, UNICEF, Ghana Refugee Board, Camp Management, Refugee Management Committees to ensure beneficiaries access these basic needs and essential services.
-This includes organizing training for teachers, registration of students and payment for tuition, distribution of teaching and learning materials, uniforms, and books supplies and collaborates with the GES to ensure the integration of the camp schools into the national education system; and a smooth takeover of the schools.
-CCG also facilitates birth registration and documentation for refugees.
-The Council undertakes regular outreach programs and assist persons of concern to meet their basic needs.
+This includes organizing training for teachers, registration of students and payment for tuition, distribution of teaching and learning materials, uniforms, and books supplies.
+The Council has worked to support refugee students for tertiary education on the DAFI programme and a number of the scholars are giving back to society in their host country as well as their country of origin especially for those who have returned.